firebase/functions-samples/README.md

 ### [Quickstart: Realtime Database trigger](/quickstarts/uppercase)

-This quickstart sample demonstrates using **Firebase Functions** with a **Firebase Realtime Database** trigger.
+This quickstart sample demonstrates using **Cloud Functions** with a **Firebase Realtime Database** trigger.
 The function will uppercase messages written to the datastore.

 ### [Quickstart: HTTPS trigger](/quickstarts/time)

-This quickstart sample demonstrates using **Firebase Functions** triggered by **HTTPS requests**.
+This quickstart sample demonstrates using **Cloud Functions** triggered by **HTTPS requests**.
 The function will return the current server time and allows for date time formatting.

 ### [Quickstart: Firebase Storage Trigger](/quickstarts/thumbnails)

-This quickstart sample demonstrates using **Firebase Functions** triggered by **Firebase Storage events**.
+This quickstart sample demonstrates using **Cloud Functions** triggered by **Firebase Storage events**.
 The function will generate a thumbnail of uploaded images.

 ### [Send FCM notifications](fcm-notifications)